 - Increased pain when using your calf muscles. e.g. running, walking, calf raises

 The retrocalcaneal bursa may be inflamed by your Achilles tendon rubbing over the bursa and causing friction against the heel bone.
 This injury can occur traumatically from a fall or a sport-related impact contusion.

-It can also be a case of gradual onset via a repetitive trauma to the bursa from activities as running and jumping (with poor muscles control or technique), or excessive loading on your heel.
+It can also be a gradual onset via a repetitive trauma to the bursa from activities such as running and jumping (with inferior muscles control or technique) or excessive loading on your heel.